The Brotherhood of Saint Gregory

 Bo Alexander Armstrong

-Bo Alexander Armstrong serves as Minister Provincial for Province 4.
+Bo Alexander Armstrong serves as Minister Provincial for Province 4 and Chair of the BSG Benevolent Trust Board.
 He is a communicant at St. Paul’s Episcopal Church , a licensed Lay Preacher, and is engaged in ministry among the homeless in downtown Chattanooga, Tennessee.
 He is married to Lynn and has two sons, Christopher and Devon.
 He is also the very proud grandfather of Adelaide and Barden.
 He works as an IT professional in the Chattanooga area.

 Francis Jonathan Bullock

-Francis Jonathan Bullock is a member of All Saints Episcopal Church, Indianapolis, where he serves as an acolyte and provides leadership for several ministries, including the communion bread baking guild and care of the altar linens.
+Francis Jonathan Bullock is a member of All Saints Episcopal Church, Indianapolis, where he serves as an acolyte and provides leadership for several ministries, including the communion bread baking guild, care of the altar linens, and scheduler for the acolyte ministry.
 Francis Jonathan is a social worker (MSW, 2012, Indiana University) at Hillcroft Services, a non-profit agency serving adults and children with intellectual disabilities and severe chronic mental illness.
 He is currently pursuing an MDiv at Earlham School of Religion with aspirations to serving as a board certified chaplain.
-Among Quakers, his spouse is a recorded minister of the Gospel, currently serving as the lead pastor at a local Quaker Meeting.
+Among Quakers, his spouse is a recorded minister of the Gospel, currently serving quarter-time as the pastor of a local UUA congregation.
+Francis Jonathan’s spouse also serves on the administrative faculty of Bethany Theological Seminary (Church of the Brethren) as the Community Engagement Coordinator.
 Br.
-Francis Jonathan continues the ancient monastic traditions of brewing beer (which he often brings to Brotherhood gatherings).
+Francis Jonathan continues the ancient monastic traditions of brewing beer.
 His other hobbies include reading, counted cross stitch, cooking, baking, and gardening.

 James Patrick Hall